socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 various pieces of code that make the integration work, so that the same basic ideas can be replicated in a real production app.

+This reference app covers the essential work.
+For a more detailed integration guide, please refer to: https://github.com/socialvibe/truex-tvos-integrations.

 # Assumptions

 We assume you have either already integrated the IMA SDK with your app, or you are